TheCeltrix1/Game-Engines-1-Assignment/README.md

 # Storm Spire

-### Name: Cathal O'Rourke
+#### Name: Cathal O'Rourke

-### Number: C18408916
+#### Number: C18408916

-### Course: DT508/TU984
+#### Course: DT508/TU984

 ## Project Description

 Storm Spire is a Unity created program for visualising music through lightning bolts.
-Each bolt is generated with a random pattern upon the music bands hitting a certain decabel levels and who's colour is determined via the music band.
+Each bolt is generated with a random pattern upon the music bands hitting a certain amplitude levels and who's colour is determined via the music band.
 Lightning generated in the cloud is generated when lightning strikes are not viable and whose colour is generated the same way.

 ## How to Use